CosmWasm/sylvia/MIGRATING.md

 ### Removed `InterfaceApi` trait

-The `InterfaceApi` trait has been removed in favor of the `InterfaceMessagesApi`.
+The `InterfaceApi` trait has been deprecated in favor of the `InterfaceMessagesApi`.
+It will be removed in the `2.0.0` release.

 ```diff
 -let _ = <dyn super::sv::Api as sylvia::types::InterfaceApi>::Query::query_something();
 +let _ = <dyn super::MyInterface as super::sv::InterfaceMessagesApi>::Query::query_something();
 ```

-Note: the `InterfaceMessagesApi` does not expose Querier type.

 ## 1.0.2 -> 1.1.0